 Fun fact: Small watercraft such as canoes, rafts and kayaks may be covered under your homeowners or renter’s insurance policy.

-Fun fact disclaimer: Make sure to work with an agent to find the proper protection.
+Fun fact disclaimer: Make sure to work with an independent insurance agent to find the proper protection.
 If claim time comes, you wouldn’t want to run into coverage issues, leaving you with out-of-pocket expenses.
 Take the time to think about how much coverage you would need to repair or replace your fleet in the event of damage or theft.

 On average, boat insurance costs between $300 and $500 annually, but it can run over $1,000 per year depending on the type of boat, your personal profile, and a few other factors.